61 Introduction to Advanced Computational Methods

 Consider, for example, the numerical solution of a differential equation of the form

-where is some constant.
-If = (temperature), then Eq.
-26 is called the heat equation, and models the movement of heat energy through space and time.
-It forms a good test case for numerical methods because an exact solution can also be obtained, although it is still expressed as a series approximation.
+(temperature), then Eq.
+37 is called the heat equation, and models the movement of heat energy through space and time.
+It provides a useful test case for numerical methods because an exact solution can be obtained, albeit in series form.

 Using a forward difference scheme for the time derivative gives

 where is the temporal discretization.
-Using a central difference scheme for the spatial derivative gives
+Using a central difference scheme for the second spatial derivative gives

 Combining the terms leads to